-- JCPS will conduct communication (speech and language) screening of Head Start students as needed after initial developmental screening has been completed by Head Start. - JCPS will provide a speech-language pathologist to complete the Communication Screener, upon request (Contact JCPS Communication Disorders Office at 485-3254 to schedule). - Communication screening will take place at the Head Start facility.
-No screening will take place in the students home. - The JCPS speech-language pathologist will review communication screening results with Greater Louisville Head Start staff. - JCPS will assist Greater Louisville Head Start with referral completion, as requested.

-JCPS will provide notice to the parent of the child's right to services under IDEA.
+- JCPS will conduct communication (speech and language) screening of Head Start students as needed after Head Start has completed the initial developmental screening. - JCPS will provide a speech-language pathologist to complete the Communication Screener upon request (Contact JCPS Communication Disorders Office at 485-3254 to schedule). - Communication screening will take place at the Head Start facility.
+No screening will take place in the students home. - The JCPS speech-language pathologist will review communication screening results with Greater Louisville Head Start staff. - JCPS will assist Greater Louisville Head Start with referral completion, as requested. - JCPS will provide notice to the parent of the child's right to services under IDEA.